adamjgrant/Amadeus/README.md

 # Amadeus
 ## CSS Variable Conventions

-Keeping CSS variables logical and well-organized can quickly become unwieldly.
+Conceived as a convention for future versions of [Kickstart](http://getkickstart.com), Keeping CSS variables logical and well-organized can quickly become unwieldly.
 Amadeus is a set of conventions to keep syntax organized and intuitive.

 This documentation uses the Sass syntax, however these conventions are compatible with any CSS pre-processor.